-FAQ: What a Slack acquisition could mean for remote work
+Slack FAQ: What Salesforce’s $28 billion acquisition means for remote work

 “Salesforce has a solid acquisition track record and many investors might simply give Salesforce’s CEO the benefit of a doubt on a Slack acquisition,” the analysts write.
 Previous acquisitions have panned out better than expected.
 But factoring those in, plus Slack: “We’re less and less clear about the direction that Salesforce is heading.”

-Why Slack might want to be bought
+Why Slack would want to be bought

-A buyer would give Slack an infusion of cash and resources to build out its software faster and help it take on Microsoft Teams.
+A buyer like Salesforce gives Slack an infusion of cash and resources to build out its software faster and help it take on Microsoft Teams.
 Slack, founded in 2009, has done an impressive job expanding on its own.
-But the pandemic has put more of a focus on remote work, and other companies are suddenly more than eager for a piece of the fast-growing industry that makes a world without offices possible.
+But the pandemic has put more of a focus on remote work, and other, larger companies are suddenly more than eager for a piece of the fast-growing industry that makes a world without offices possible.
 Salesforce has a good track record of buying companies and fueling their growth, analysts say.

 Stifel analysts dub Slack “wildly popular” but note that it’s also unprofitable.